aeon-toolkit/aeon/README.md

 `aeon` is a scikit-learn compatible Python library for learning from time series.
-It covers classification, regression, clustering, forecasting, anomaly detection, distance functions, segmentation, similarity search, and transformation — with implementations contributed and maintained by the researchers who designed many of the methods, including state-of-the-art deep learning models for forecasting, classification, regression and clustering.
+It covers classification, regression, clustering, forecasting, anomaly detection, distance functions, segmentation, similarity search, transformation and benchmarking — with implementations contributed and maintained by the researchers who designed many of the methods, including state-of-the-art deep learning models for forecasting, classification, regression and clustering.